jsunga/jwt/README.md

 # JSON Web Tokens
-JSON Web Tokens Auth is great for authenticating and protecting routes.
+JSON Web Tokens is great for authenticating and protecting routes.